dillonhafer/wildcard/README.md

 #### Our second step will be to allow authorized users to search by multiple fields.

 This one gets a little more complicated.
-Seeing that the current user can have different search fields depending on his roles, we need a way to retrieve those authorized fields.
+Seeing that the current user can search by different fields depending on his roles, we need a way to retrieve those authorized fields.
 That way an authorized user may search by a record's name *OR* asset_id, while an unauthorized user only the name field.